Mac OS X Snow Leopard

-Mac OS X Snow Leopard (version 10.6) is the seventh major release of macOS, Apple's desktop and server operating system for Macintosh computers.
+Mac OS X Snow Leopard (version 10.6) (also referred to as OS X Snow Leopard) is the seventh major release of macOS, Apple's desktop and server operating system for Macintosh computers.

-Snow Leopard was publicly unveiled on June 8, 2009 at Apple’s Worldwide Developers Conference.
-On August 28, 2009, it was released worldwide, and was made available for purchase from Apple's website and retail stores at the price of US$29 for a single-user license.
-As a result of the low price, initial sales of Snow Leopard were significantly higher than that of its predecessors whose price started at US$129.
+Snow Leopard was publicly unveiled on June 8, 2009, at Apple’s Worldwide Developers Conference.
+On August 28, 2009, it was released worldwide, and was made available for purchase from Apple's website and retail stores at the price of $29 USD for a single-user license.
+As a result of its low price, initial sales of Snow Leopard were significantly higher than its predecessors, which had prices starting at $129 USD.
 The release of Snow Leopard came nearly two years after the launch of Mac OS X Leopard, the second longest time span between successive Mac OS X releases (the time span between Tiger and Leopard was the longest).

-Unlike previous versions of Mac OS X, the goals of Snow Leopard were improved performance, greater efficiency and the reduction of its overall memory footprint.
+The goals of Snow Leopard were improved performance, greater efficiency and the reduction of its overall memory footprint, unlike previous versions of Mac OS X which focused more on new features.
 Apple famously marketed Snow Leopard as having "zero new features".
 Its name signified its goal to be a refinement of the previous OS X version, Leopard.
 Much of the software in Mac OS X was extensively rewritten for this release in order to take full advantage of modern Macintosh hardware and software technologies (64-bit, Cocoa, etc.).
 New programming frameworks, such as OpenCL, were created, allowing software developers to use graphics cards in their applications.
 It was also the first Mac OS release since System 7.1.1 to not support Macs using PowerPC processors, as Apple dropped support for them and focused on Intel-based products.
 As support for Rosetta was dropped in Mac OS X Lion, Snow Leopard is the last version of Mac OS X that is able to run PowerPC-only applications.